postsharp/Metalama.Documentation/content/conceptual/fabrics/fabrics.md

 Fabrics are classes that are executed at compile time.
 Unlike aspects, fabrics do not need to be explicitly added to a declaration.
 Fabrics are executed automatically.

 Fabrics are defined in the <xref:Metalama.Framework.Fabrics> namespace.
-See [the class diagram of the Metalama.Framework.Fabrics namespace](https://doc.postsharp.net/7.0.20/html/01dbb455-861c-440e-a2ef-84d1bf581eef.htm).
+See the class diagram of this namespace.

 ## Benefits

-You can use fabrics in the following situations:
+You can use fabrics in the following circumstances:

 * **Add aspects in bulk**.
-Instead of adding an aspect to each individual declaration with a custom attribute, you can programmatically add that aspect to multiple targets.
+Instead of adding an aspect to each individual declaration with a custom attribute, you can programmatically add aspects to multiple targets.
 See <xref:fabrics-aspects> for details.
 * **Validate code.** You can add validation rules to your project or namespace using fabrics.
 See <xref:fabrics-validation> for details.
 * **Configure an aspect library**.
 When an aspect library exposes a configuration API, you can configure the aspect library from a project fabric.
+See <xref:fabrics-configuring> for details.

 ## In this chapter